 So, you use the seagull to choose which event you want to practice and right here, you can see the 1st problem this game has in comparison with the previous one: it only features 5 events, while the previous featured 6.
 And none of the previous events return.
 In this sequel, you compete in all new events, which I’ll proceed to analyze one by one:

 Jet Ski: This is perhaps the easiest event.
 You control another girl riding a jet ski through several courses.
 First, you choose which jet ski to ride, then your time limit and finally which course to compete.
 The objective is to ride your jet ski as fast as possible, while staying inside the course, until you reach the time limit.
 The faster you go, the more points you get, but only if you stay within the courses’ limits (the red and yellow buoys).
 The final course even has some ramps to jump and floating bottles to grab for extra points.
 I haven’t found any difference between the several jet skis available, except aesthetically.
 After trying all courses (and the ramp jumps), this event becomes quickly boring.
-It should have been made into a race instead of a time trial event (but then again, we would have ended with a game all on it’s own).
+It should have been made into a race instead of a time trial event.

 Bodyboarding: Another fun event, somewhat similar to the Surfing event from the 1st game.
 In this, you start on top of a pier and then fall to the water.
 Then you have to catch a wave and do all sort of stunts without wiping out.
 But the event continues after the wave breaks because then you have to ride the wave all the way to the beach by avoiding swimmers and other obstacles.
 And you can’t fail one single time because if you do, only your board arrives at the beach.